brady691213/ApiGen/src/CodeScaffolding/README.md

 _Models for code elements are still a work in progress._

-## Future Plans
+## Next Iteration

-- Trying to move away from throwing exceptions, but it's extremely important to not overwrite ot delete existing code, so exceptions are safer than starting to use the Result pattern now.

-### Tasks

-- TASKT: Make templates shareable between this and integration tests.
+- Make templates shareable between this and integration tests.
-- TASKT: Interesting issue with order of statements in a method.
+- Interesting issue with order of statements in a method.
-- TASKT: Use IHost and DI
+- Use IHost and DI
-- TASKT: Replace exceptions with Result pattern.
+- Replace exceptions with Result pattern.
-- TASKT: Use value objects and avoid primitives.
+- Use value objects and avoid primitives.
-- TASKT: Revise hard-coded defaults for project tfm and RepriseVersion.
+- Revise hard-coded defaults for project tfm and RepriseVersion.
-- TASKT: Method of determining default solution name and path if not provided.
+- Method of determining default solution name and path if not provided.
-- TASKT: Delegate path resolution to a `PathResolver` class.
+- Delegate path resolution to a `PathResolver` class.
-- TASKT: Flesh out `SolutionModel` to include solution and project configs.
+- Flesh out `SolutionModel` to include solution and project configs.
-- TASKT: Document that we use a convention for project path as `solution/src/projectName.csproj`.
+- Document that we use a convention for project path as `solution/src/projectName.csproj`.
-- TASKT: Allow selective or full overwrite for existing output solution folder.
+- Allow selective or full overwrite for existing output solution folder.